tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 ### Scene 4.2
-Characters: Cokes, Edgeworth, Nightingale, Trouble-All, Costermonger
+Characters: Cokes, Edgworth, Nightingale, Trouble-All, Costermonger

-Nightingale and Edgeworth are approached by Trouble-All who continues to ask for a warrant for everything he does.
+Nightingale and Edgworth are approached by Trouble-All who continues to ask for a warrant for everything he does.
 He praises Justice Overdo because he is the one with the power to write warrants.This small scene is followed by Cokes entering and wants to buy pears from Costermonger.
 Nightingale offers and agrees to hold all of Cokes’ stuff: his sword, his cloak, and his hat.
-Nightingale and Edgeworth run off stealing all of his stuff and Cokes was fooled again.
+Nightingale and Edgworth run off stealing all of his stuff and Cokes was fooled again.
 Cokes talks about how unfortunate he is and he runs into Trouble-All.
 Trouble-All asks if he had a warrant to lose all of his stuff.

 Questions:
 * Why does Ben Jonson include a character like Trouble-All?
 What is his significance?